 Having my son at home

-Henry Clifford was finally born on 14th July 2011 (11 days late!) at home in the birth pool weighing 7lbs 4oz.
+Our son was finally born in July 2011 (11 days late!) at home in the birth pool.
 This time my labour was quick and easy – just 3 ½ hours in total.
-I was so used to such chronic pain from the PGP that a little more, when in labour, went almost un-noticed!
+I was so used to such chronic pain from the PGP that a little more when in labour, went almost un-noticed!
 My birth plan was very clear about what I could and couldn’t do, and the midwives were great.
 My husband was a brilliant advocate for me too and was strict about my abilities, positions for labour, etc. It was not easy to secure a planned home birth.
 I had to change consultants, to find someone who understood PGP.
 By the end of my pregnancy, that consultant was the only person we had come across who knew what my limitations and also my abilities were with PGP.
 All other midwives, doctors, consultants etc. had no idea, and offered out-of-date or incorrect advice.
-In the end it was so bad that I refused to talk to anyone but my consultant about my care.
-One well-meaning midwife, when I was refusing to be induced after going overdue, said to me, “Well if you are in as much pain as you say you are, you’ll accept an induction – so it can’t be that bad.”?!
+In the end, it was so bad that I refused to talk to anyone but my consultant about my care.
+One well-meaning midwife, when I was refusing to be induced after going overdue, said to me.
+“Well if you are in as much pain as you say you are, you’ll accept an induction – so it can’t be that bad.”?!
 However, I knew that induction would most likely lead to a birth where I would need assistance such as forceps/ventouse and I would not be able to stay at home, where I had support and mobility aids etc.

 Finding immediate results with a new, private physiotherapist

 I saw another private physio, one of the Pelvic Partnerships recommended practitioners.
 The clinic where she works was 85 miles away from my home, but no one else had been able to help me, and this lady was very highly recommended, so I made the journey.
 It was well worth it because I noticed a massive difference after only one session.
-The way she manipulated my stuck joint was completely different to all the other physios.
+The way she manipulated my stuck joint was completely different from all the other physios.
 She put the strength of her whole body into moving the joint, and I could see and feel the difference in that same session!
-She also taught me how to use the correct muscles in my core, as I was compensating by using incorrect muscles (which could have caused additional problems).
-I’m still learning to use these correctly now, but my pelvis is now aligned, which it has not been for a very long time!
-So I know I am now on the home-straight to normality!
+She also taught me how to use the correct muscles in my core, as I was compensating by using incorrect muscles.
+My pelvis was now aligned, which it had not been for a very long time!

-The biggest lesson I have learnt from having PGP is to keep seeking another opinion, and to never presume that simply because someone is specialised in their field or looks and acts like a professional, that they are giving you the best service.
+The biggest lesson I have learned from having PGP is to keep seeking another opinion and to never presume that simply because someone is specialised in their field or looks and acts like a professional, that they are giving you the best service.
 If you are not truly improving, I would encourage you to seek another opinion!